Manage Laravel Translations

 To export translation strings as keys to JSON files , use the

-php artisan translations:import --json.
+php artisan translations:export --json.
 This will import every entries from the _json group.

 The clean command will search for all translation that are NULL and delete them, so your interface is a bit cleaner.
 Note: empty translations are never exported.